• Skip to primary navigation

 Jump to Recipe

-Close-up of gluten free gingerbread bars topped with cream cheese frosting.
+Close-up of gingerbread bars topped with cream cheese frosting.

-Unlike my gingerbread loaf, which was more dense, these gluten free gingerbread bars are almost like blonde brownies in texture.
+Unlike my gingerbread loaf, which was more dense, these gingerbread bars are almost like blonde brownies in texture.
 They are chewy but soft and moist at the same time.
-Does that even make sense?
-Guess you'll just have to try them to see for yourself!
+And if you're a fan of gingerbread, you also have to try my no-bake gingerbread truffles!

 For decoration, you can stop at the frosting alone or add some festive holiday sprinkles.
 I opted for these cute mini gingerbread men, which are actually not edible!
 They're mini ornaments I found at a craft store.
 How fun is that?
 Just make sure your guests know to remove them before eating..
 LOL.
 Also, if you wanted to, you could make your own (edible) mini gingerbread men for decoration.

-• If you're a gingerbread lover, then you already know.
+• If you're a gingerbread lover, then you already know (and should try my gingerbread cheesecake, too).
 I've included just the right amount of spice in these bars, so it's not overpowering by any means.
-Yet they still taste like Christmas!
+The deep ginger-molasses flavor just tastes like Christmas!

 • That cream cheese frosting.
 Trust me when I tell you, this is the perfect frosting to pair with these bars.
 Somehow all of the flavors just balance each other out perfectly.